huyl1/huyl1.github.io/src/content/blog/wordle-suggest.md

 This extension longer works due to a lack of updates.

 - Fast autocomplete, based on the prefix typed.
+- Words stored in memory, in a "trie" allowing for efficient lookups.
-- Cycle through autocomplete options using TAB
+- Cycle through autocomplete options using TAB.
+- Directly hijacks and modifies the DOM, integrates seemlessly on the official website.
+- MVC structured.